IvanKlimanQ/dbrider-and-testcontainers/README.md

 # dbrider-and-testcontainers
-Showcase of dbrider and testcontainers combination
+Showcase of dbrider and testcontainers combination thorugh examples in integration tests